Effect of receptor clustering on chemotactic performance of Escherichia coli: sensing versus adaptation

-The chemotaxis describes the migration tendency of the E.coli cell towards the region of higher nutrient concentration.
+The chemotaxis describes the migration tendency of the Escherichia coli cell towards the region of higher nutrient concentration.
 The underlying biochemical network has two main modules, sensing and adaptation, which are coupled to each other through the activity of the transmembrane chemoreceptors.
 The receptor activity changes with binding of the receptor to the nutrient ligand molecules, and with methylation.
-There are few thousand receptors in a cell and they show strong cooperativity where the neighboring receptors form clusters or `teams' and switch between active and inactive states in unison.
+There are a few thousand receptors in a cell and they show strong cooperativity where the neighboring receptors form clusters or `teams' and switch between active and inactive states in unison.
 This helps in amplification of the input signal coming from ligand binding and allows the cell to respond to even weak gradient of nutrient concentration \cite{frank2016networked, duke1999heightened, bray1998receptor}.

-In recent experiments involving single cell FRET measurements it was observed that receptor clustering results in surprisingly large activity fluctuations inside a cell \cite{colin2017multiple, keegstra2017phenotypic} even in absence of methylation noise.
+In recent experiments involving single cell FRET measurements it was observed that receptor clustering results in surprisingly large activity fluctuations inside a cell \cite{colin2017multiple, keegstra2017phenotypic} even in the absence of methylation noise.
 This observation was striking since methylation was long believed to be the most important source of noise in a chemotaxis network \cite{korobkova2004molecular, matthaus2011origin, flores2012signaling, dev2018optimal, tu2005white}.
-The experiments in \cite{colin2017multiple, keegstra2017phenotypic} showed that receptor clustering is an independent and equally important noise source in the pathway.
+The experiments in Refs. \cite{colin2017multiple, keegstra2017phenotypic} showed that receptor clustering is an independent and equally important noise source in the pathway.
 The immediate and important question here is, how this newly found noise source is related to the chemotactic performance of the cell.